Gilda Dent: Earth-One

-Gilda did not return to comics again until the late 1970s in Teen Titans #48 (June 1977), where Harlequin (Duela Dent) claims to be her daughter, conceived apparently during the brief period seen in Batman #234 where Harvey Dent is cured.
-After Dent's reversion to Two-Face (also seen in flashback in Batman #234), Gilda leaves Dent.
-She is seen carrying baby Duela in one hand and a suitcase in the other.
+Gilda did not return to comics again until the late 1970s in Teen Titans #48 (June 1977), where Duela Dent claims to be her daughter, conceived apparently during the brief period seen in Batman #234 where Harvey Dent was cured.

 In Batman #328, it is revealed that Gilda remarried Dave Stevens, Harvey Dent's former assistant.
 Stevens is murdered by Maroni, who is subsequently killed by Two-Face as revenge for causing Gilda pain.
 Two-Face disguises himself as a man named Carl Ternison and courts the newly widowed Gilda, trying to have a normal life with her.

 When Gilda discovers the truth, Two-Face's madness escalates, and he eventually traps Batman inside an abandoned courthouse.
 However, before he can pull the trigger, Gilda intercedes, swearing that if he kills Batman, she will think of him only as a murderer and never forgive him.
 She gives him an ultimatum: "Will it be vengeance or hope?"
 Torn apart, Two-Face breaks down and begs her for help.
 He is arrested, but Gilda promises to be there for him as long as he wants to get better.

 Post-Crisis

-Gilda does not reappear until Secret Origins Special #1, where she (here named Grace) appears on a TV talk show focusing on Gotham's villains.
+Gilda does not reappear until Secret Origins Special #1, where she (renamed Grace) appears on a TV talk show focusing on Gotham's villains.
 She talks about a time when one of the criminals Dent put away as D.A. returned for revenge by taking her hostage.
 Two-Face eventually rescued her, beating the ex-con to the point of death, but holding off because Grace demanded he stop.
 This represents a rare case where Two-Face is not influenced by the coin, but rather by someone else's welfare.
 She tries once again to appeal to his "good" side, but fails.
 At the end of the interview, she professes her belief that, one day, Dent would return to her.

-Her role in Harvey Dent's past was updated into the currently prominent Two-Face origin: Batman Annual #14 (1990), a story called "Eye of the Beholder".
-In this story, it is revealed that Dent's father was an abusive alcoholic who would nightly play a game with his young son: "I'll flip a coin: if it's heads, I beat you.
-Tails, I don't".
+Her role in Harvey Dent's past was explored in Dent's reimagined origin story in Batman Annual #14 (1990).
+In this story, it is revealed that Dent's father was an abusive alcoholic who used a coin flip to decide whether he would beat his son.
 Dent spends a lifetime burying his rage and resentment, only to discover that the coin was two-headed all along.
-While Dent is torn between loving and resenting his father, Gilda clearly despises him; she scoffs that after a lifetime of abuse and cruelty, the only thing Dent's father ever gave him was a coin.
+While Dent is torn between loving and resenting his father, Gilda clearly despises him.